 If you are involved in a trust lawsuit, you should seek attorney representation to ensure your rights are protected.

 The attorneys at the Business Trial Group handle all probate and trust disputes, regardless of complexity, on a contingency-fee basis.
 For simpler administration matters, attorney fees are statutorily determined and payable directly from the estate.

-Many probate matters are subject to strict filing deadlines, so it is important that you reach out to our attorneys as soon as possible.
+Many probate matters are subject to strict filing deadlines, so it is important that you reach out to an experienced attorney as soon as possible to protect your rights.